 6. Americans don’t know how to make tea

 I’m including this because I am writing this article in a coffee shop and a kindly English friend heard what I was writing about and said “Mention they can never make decent tea!”.
 So true.
 How can you NOT make a decent cuppa?
 America might be the king of coffee but tea making is not their strongest point.
-Some even put the water in BEFORE the tea-bag!
+Some even put the milk in WITH the tea-bag still in the cup!
 God help us all.

 7. Americans are proud to be American, but spend all their time saying they are Irish/Welsh/Italian

 Americans are often very, very patriotic and love being an American.
 It really MEANS something.
 The idea of freedom and the flag goes straight to the marrow in their bones.
 But if you’ve ever been around an American long enough, they take great delight in saying ” I’m half Italian…half English…Half Scottish” etc.

 No. You’re an American.
 Embrace it!